gitforwork2/gitforwork.github.io/about.md

 * Job search
 * Finance, Money, Frugality

-If you have a story to share, I am happy to hear.
+If you have a story to share, I am happy to hear!.
 Drop an email -> pattam [dot] onnu [at] frontsimple.com Also, check our legal disclaimer page.

 <br/>